AphiweGans/PROG-PART-3---CHATBOT/README.md

 .NET 6 (or a later compatible runtime)
 A local or remote instance of MySQL Server
 The MySql.Data NuGet package, referenced within the project

+## Module 1: Task Assistant with Reminders

+3.1 Purpose

+The task assistant module enables users to create, monitor, and manage cybersecurity-related tasks (for example, "Enable two-factor authentication") within the conversational interface.
+All task records are persisted in a relational database to ensure continuity between sessions.

+3.2 Functional Description

+Users initiate task creation through natural-language commands such as:

+Add task - Review privacy settings
+New task - Update my passwords

+Upon receipt of such a command, the chatbot confirms the action, prompts the user to specify an optional reminder, and commits the resulting record to the tasks table.
+Subsequent commands permit the user to retrieve, complete, or delete existing tasks, with each operation reflected immediately in the underlying database.